Oxford Union condemns incoming president’s comments about Charlie Kirk shooting

 The statement added: “We would like to reiterate that our condolences lie with Charlie Kirk’s family, especially his wife and young children, who are enduring such terrible grief.”

-A UK offshoot of the youth right-wing organisation Turning Point USA, which was co-founded by Mr Kirk, will gather in Whitehall on Friday evening to remember him.
+A UK offshoot of Mr Kirk’s Turning Point USA will gather in Whitehall on Friday evening to remember him.